 Inclusivity in web design is crucial for accommodating all users.
-This includes optimizing sites for screen readers, which assist low-vision and blind users use websites.
+This includes optimizing sites for screen readers, which help low-vision and blind users interact with websites.
 Screen readers work by scanning the page for text and then reading — i.e. speaking aloud — the content to the user.

 How many people need accessible websites?
-It’s estimated that 8 million Americans will have blindness or some other for of visual impairment by 2050.
+It’s estimated that 8 million Americans will have a visual disability by 2050.
 With so many people in the U.S. experiencing a disability, and a visual disability in particular, businesses have a direct need for website optimization that prioritizes accessibility — both for their users and for their workforce.

-But not all websites are created equal, even when they’re designed with accessibility principles in mind.
-Screen readers can be challenging to accommodate on a highly-interactive site.
-As such, certain features can interfere with the many processes a screen reader has to perform, in turn negating its utility and preventing users with visual disabilities from fully experiencing a site.
+But not all websites are inclusive, even when they’re designed with accessibility principles in mind.
+Accommodating screen-readers on a highly-interactive site is incredibly difficult.
+Certain features interfere with the many processes a screen reader has to perform, in turn negating its utility and preventing users with visual disabilities from fully experiencing a site.

-Knowing what types of websites are not ideal for screen readers — and why that’s the case — is one of the first steps in building websites that do in fact meet the needs of visually disabled users.
-To that end, here are three types of websites that you should avoid if you want to create a truly inclusive and accessible site.
+Knowing what causes a website to jam up a screen reader is one of the first steps in building websites that do in fact meet the needs of visually disabled users.
+To that end, here are three features to prioritize in order to create a truly inclusive and accessible site.